Gardaland

 Gardaland Resort is an amusement park resort in Castelnuovo del Garda, Province of Verona, Italy.
 Opened on 19 July 1975, the resort includes Gardaland Park, Gardaland Sea-Life, Legoland Waterpark, Gardaland Hotel, Adventure Hotel and Magic Hotel.
 It is adjacent to Lake Garda.
-The entire complex covers an area of 445000 m2, while the amusement park alone measures 200000 m2.
+The entire complex covers an area of 520000 m2, while the amusement park alone measures 200000 m2.

 Since October 2006, the park has been owned by the British company Merlin Entertainments.
 Major attractions at the park include Mammut, Jungle Rapids, Fuga Da Atlantide, Shaman, Blue Tornado, Raptor and Oblivion: The Black Hole which opened on 28 March 2015.
 The park's mascot, Prezzemolo, was popular in the Italian licensing market during the 1990s and the 2000s.

-With just under three million annual visitors, Gardaland is ranked as the eighth most visited theme park in Europe.
+With three million annual visitors, Gardaland is ranked as the seventh most visited theme park in Europe.